mnl-laterite/Memory-Game-2/README.md

 ### How to build

 The project's pom file is ready to build.
 Download the source code and run mvn package.
+You can also create an .exe wrapper for the .jar using the [Launch4j](http://launch4j.sourceforge.net/) config file provided.

 ### Some gameplay screens